Who is this tutorial for?

 But how?
 On a PC, the initial registers are hardcoded, and the rest of the information is supplied by the BIOS.
 So it’s easy to auto-detect your hardware when another piece of software tells you what you have.
 ARM processors don’t have a BIOS.
 The Linux kernel has only itself to trust.

 So the chosen solution was a device tree, also referred to as Open Firmware (abbreviated OF) or Flattened Device Tree (FDT).
-This is essentially a data structure in byte code format (that is, not human-readable) which contains information that the kernel would like to know when booting up.
+This is essentially a data structure in byte code format (that is, not human-readable) which contains information that is helpful to the kernel when booting up.
 The boot loader copies that chunk of data into a known address in the RAM before jumping to the kernel’s entry point.

-I defined the device tree somewhat vaguely, but it’s exactly how things are: There is no rigid rule for what can go into the device tree and where it must be put.
-It’s more like that when someone writes a piece of code in the Linux kernel, that might be parametrized (say, the amount of RAM), the kernel looks up a certain named variable from a specific path in the device tree.
-Before that happened, that variable had to be inserted into the tree, of course.
+I defined the device tree somewhat vaguely, but it’s exactly how things are: Even though there are strict conventions (which isn't always followed completely), there is no rigid rule for what can go into the device tree and where it must be put.
+Any routine in the kernel may look up any parameter in any path in the device tree.
+It's the choice of the programmer what is parametrized, and where the parameter is best placed in the tree.

-In practice, the Linux kernel has set up certain conventions for how the device tree should be organized (which isn't always followed completely), and also a convenient API for fetching specific data.
+Adopting the standard tree structure allows using a convenient API for fetching specific data.
 For example, there is a clear and cut convention for how to define peripherals on the bus, and an API for getting the essential information the driver needs: Addresses, interrupts and custom variables.
 More about that later.

 To most of us, the device tree is where we inform the kernel about a specific piece of hardware (i.e. PL logic) we’ve added or removed, so that the kernel can kick off the right driver to handle it (or refrain from doing so, if the hardware was removed).
 This is also where specific information about the hardware is conveyed.